- Bill Digest

 c.
 The potential of promoting unfair or illegal activities in the conduct of sports wagering.

-(4) The applicant or a key person knowingly makes a false statement of material fact or deliberately fails to disclose information requested by the Commission.
+(4) The applicant or any key person knowingly makes a false statement of material fact or deliberately fails to disclose information requested by the Commission.

-(5) The applicant or a key person knowingly fails to comply with the provisions of this Article or any requirements of the Commission.
+(5) The applicant or any key person knowingly fails to comply with the provisions of this Article or any requirements of the Commission.

 (7) Any revocation, suspension, or denial of the applicant's or key person's license, certification, or registration to conduct sports wagering, other forms of gambling activity, or a covered service issued by any other jurisdiction.